hkverma/litendb/README.md

 python3 setup.py bdist_wheel
 ```

 This wheel can be testeted locally by using pip install.
-Uninstall liten first if installed erarlier.
+Uninstall liten first if installed earlier.
 ```
 pip uninstall liten
 ..